MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 </p>

 In the Alerts Tile

-Select for the Alert: Access to unallowed IP Address Select as Trigger Value 1: The name of the user ID you hacked te cookie any logged into the SAP system.
+Select for the Alert: Access to unallowed IP Address

+Select as Trigger Value 1: The name of the user ID you hacked te cookie any logged into the SAP system.

 The Click on 'Go'
 <p align="center" width="100%">
 <img alt="Step 1" src="assets/quest3/3-42.jpg"  width="600">
 </p>

+Click on the ID of the found Alert, and look at the details

 ### Login to Azure Portal